“A very special B&B with quirky rooms and delightful owners: a perfect base to explore southern Tuscany”

 - Cots Available

-Breakfast is served in a sunny room adjacent to the family kitchen, with tables in a row, laid with vintage crockery.
+Breakfast is served in a sunny room adjacent to the family kitchen, with tables in a row.
 It’s a sociable space, and guests talk easily, led by Fabio’s infectious chatter.
-Foodwise, it’s a very good Tuscan spread of fresh breads, local meats, organic cheeses (including delicious Pecorino and Marzolino), brewed coffee, and juices.
+Foodwise, it’s a very good Tuscan spread of freshly baked breads, local meats, organic cheeses (including delicious Pecorino and Marzolino), brewed coffee, and juices.
 On a side table sat a homemade mushroom and olive pizza, and a bowl of fruit - ‘Take some away for later!’ he urged, endlessly hospitable.

 For other meals, you’ll need to drive to Montefollonico (4km away) or Montepulciano (10km away).
 We ate in Montefollonico twice, and were very happy with our meals.
 Ristorante 13 Gobbi is a traditional trattoria, with checked tablecloths, thick stone walls, and a lovely warm owner.
 We dined heartily on homemade pasta served in a hollowed-out Pecorino wheel, aromatic pigeon, and a creamy tiramisu.
 Over the road, Osteria La Botte Piena is a bustling deli/wine cellar, with an upstairs restaurant that's popular with local families.
 There’s an extensive selection of bruschettas and local specialities; we tried the famous pici pasta with rabbit and it was fantastic.